tudelft3d/geogeeks/docs/writing/latexintro.md

 ## Getting started

+!!! external-link "Overleaf's getting started with LaTeX"

     The best is to follow the [Overleaf's Learn LaTeX in 30min](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) to start.

     The only crucial thing missing from it is how to add references, for this we suggest you use "natbib" ([tutorial about bibliography management with natbib](https://www.overleaf.com/learn/latex/Bibliography_management_with_natbib)).

 ## Tips and tricks for LaTeX